 Situational Interview Questions

-Now we will share some of the situational interview questions of Selenium.
-We Hope these questions will help you answer some scenario-based interview questions.
+Now, we will share some of the situational interview questions.
+We Hope these scenario based interview questions for automation testing will help you give your answer in the interview.

-- 100 test cases are there; only we need to execute the selected 5 test cases?
+• 100 test cases are there; do we only need to execute the selected 5 test cases?
 Can you please let us know?

-- If there are 100 test cases if I want to execute the first 50th test case and then 1 test case should be executed, how do you do it?
+• If there are 100 test cases, and I want to execute the first 50th test case, then 1 test case should be executed.
+How do you do it?

-- There is a release tomorrow, and you got the build today. you are able to execute only 60 % of test cases; what is your approach to completing 100 %
+• There is a release tomorrow, and you got the build today. you can execute only 60 % of test cases; what is your approach to completing 100 %

-- There are 25 test cases.
-After running the 20thtest case, 21 st test case needs to be executed.
+• There are 25 test cases.
+After running the 20th test case, the 21st test case needs to be executed.

-When our release is in the next 2 hours & as a Tester, we found a blocker bug; then what will you do?
+When our release is in the next 2 hours & as a Tester, we found a blocker bug.
+What will you do?

 Or You can mention it like below.

-You are put into a new team with a large backlog of bugs raised since the project’s inception.
-The bugs have not been reported in a good state and are mostly reported in very small one-line details.
+You are put into a new team with many bugs raised since the project’s inception.
+The bugs have not been reported well and are mostly reported in very small one-line details.
 Please explain your approach to handling this and how you would arrange these issues into something more usable for the QA Manager to review.

-How do you ensure that no past-built functionality is not broken when new functionality is getting developed in the newsprint?
-Also, if you keep doing regression for past developed sprints (list of which keeps increasing every sprint with new functionality getting developed), how do you plan for effort or cover up for the functional testing?
+How do you ensure that no past-built functionality is broken when new functionality is developed in the newsprint?
+Also, suppose you keep doing regression for past developed sprints (the list of which keeps increasing every sprint with new functionality getting developed).
+How do you plan for effort or cover-up for the functional testing?

-Ans: We ensure no past built functionality is not broken when the newsprint starts is by having a good Regression suite Test.
+We ensure no past built functionality is broken when the newsprint starts by having a good Regression suite Test.

-You have 30 test cases to execute and you have limited time to deliver, you cannot take another resource for help, so how u will execute these test cases to deliver on time?
-What will be ur strategy?
+You have 30 test cases to execute and limited time to deliver; you cannot take another resource for help, so how will you execute these test cases to deliver on time?
+What will be your strategy?

 Ans: In such a scenario, we can do:

-- Ask yourself why did we end up in this situation.
+• Ask yourself why you end up in this situation.

-- Skip 50% of executing 30 test cases, rest 50% monitor in production what those test cases would actually do and how it’s behaving.
-Leverage unit test cases that can cover up for those 30 test cases
+• Skip 50% of executing 30 test cases, and the remaining 50% monitor in production what those test cases would do and how it’s behaving.
+Leverage unit test cases that can cover up to those 30 test cases

-- Use feature toggle, where you release the product, test in production and release again with just a toggle once you are sure it works as expected.
+• Use a feature toggle where you release the product, test it in production, and rerelease it with just a toggle once you are sure it works as expected.

-When the developer is not ready to accept the issue at any cost in this situation what will you do?
+What will you do when the developer is not ready to accept the issue at any cost in this situation?

 What typically helps you determine the appropriate test coverage amount while creating a plan?

-At what stage in an SDLC should QA start planning a test strategy for a new feature?
+At what stage in an SDLC should QA plan a test strategy for a new feature?

-Ans: Not sure does QA need to pitch in at only some point of SDLC things are changed now many QA members are already contributing in Designing of the application, so I could say at starting only (QA can understand the design/tech stack/flow/DBS)
+Ans: I am not sure if QA needs to pitch in at only some point of SDLC.
+Things have changed now many QA members are already contributing to the design of the application, so I could say at the start only (QA can understand the design/tech stack/flow/DBS)

-While reviewing the necessary regression tests that are needed for a particular story, you notice there are currently no automated tests available.
+While reviewing the necessary regression tests for a particular story, you notice no currently available automated tests.
 Please describe what your next step would be.

-Ans: First, look at the features that are not covered and see those are done repeatedly, and critical features, then try to create some Tasks and cover them along with other works or make this a priority.
+Ans: First, look at the features that are not covered and see those that are done repeatedly, as well as critical features, and then try to create some tasks and cover them along with other works or make this a priority.
 If not critical features, then still have a ticket/task to track the Automation for those, and whenever any QA gets time, ask them to pick and automate.

 You are testing the implementation of a new feature.
 After reading over an Epic provided by the Project Manager, you notice the workflow isn’t performing as designed.
 However, the end result is working as expected.
-After reaching out to the Software Engineer, you are given an explanation that the feature could not be implemented as documented.
+After contacting the software engineer, you were told the feature could not be implemented as documented.
 Please describe what your next step would be.

-If we are getting bugs in every builds, what will be the first approach
+If we are getting bugs in every build, what will be the first approach

 Ans: Your Approach should be like the below:

-- Will first test the critical and high-priority test cases
+• We will first test the critical and high-priority test cases.

-- One person should start retesting the bugs, and the other person should start regression.
+• One person should start retesting the bugs, and the other should start regression.
 Once the 1st guy has finished the retesting of bugs, he can join you in regression.

-- It seems a deployment issue or the environment of the QA environment is different from Prod.
+• It seems to be a deployment issue or that the QA environment differs from Prod.

 Ans: You can give multiple answers like (not considering risk-based testing as the requirement is to complete all cases.)

-- You have to stretch for some days to complete(which we all sometimes do 😂 ).
+• You must stretch for some days to complete(which we all sometimes do 😂 ).

 There is a client issue, and one developer is on leave for the entire week, and other developers are in training.
 The issue needs to be escalated urgently, and it has come to the tester to find the root cause of the problem.
 How will the tester’s approach be?
 Can someone answer this?